SunStarSys/www/content/essays/git-and-non-repudiation.md

-With [The Apache Software Foundation](http://www.apache.org/)'s rollout of git, we baked into the system a way of recording those push records in a way that brings parallel levels of non repudiatable records that the org enjoyed with its longstanding subversion service.
+With [The Apache Software Foundation](http://www.apache.org/)'s rollout of git, we baked into the system a way of recording those push records in a way that brings parallel levels of non repudiatable records that the org enjoys with its longstanding subversion service.
 For the system to work properly, it is imperative that committers push their changes directly to The ASF's git repo.